saishashank22/OIBSIP_DataAnalytics_Task2/README.md

-# Data Cleaning Project - Airbnb New York 2019

-## Overview
-This project focuses on cleaning the Airbnb New York 2019 dataset using Python and Pandas.
+This project focuses on cleaning and preprocessing the Airbnb New York City 2019 dataset using Python and Pandas.
+The objective was to improve data quality by handling missing values, removing inconsistencies, standardizing data formats, and detecting outliers.
+The dataset contained over 48,000 Airbnb listings with information such as host details, location, room type, price, reviews, and availability.

-## Dataset
-- Airbnb NYC 2019 Dataset
-- 48,895 rows and 16 columns

-## Tasks Performed
-- Handled missing values
-- Removed duplicate records
-- Standardized column names
-- Treated outliers in price column
-- Saved cleaned dataset

-## Tools Used
-- Python
-- Pandas
+During the cleaning process, missing values in columns such as host names, listing names, review dates, and reviews per month were identified and handled appropriately.
+Duplicate records were checked and removed when necessary to ensure data integrity.
+Column names were standardized for consistency, and outliers in the price column were detected and removed using the Interquartile Range (IQR) method.

+After preprocessing, a clean dataset was generated and saved for further analysis and machine learning applications.
+Additionally, visualizations were created to understand the distribution of Airbnb prices across New York City listings.

-- VS Code
+Technologies Used: Python, Pandas, NumPy, Matplotlib, VS Code

-## Output
-A cleaned dataset (`cleaned_data.csv`) ready for analysis and machine learning.
+Key Skills Demonstrated: Data Cleaning, Data Preprocessing, Missing Value Treatment, Outlier Detection, Data Visualization, Exploratory Data Analysis (EDA), Python Programming.